markvanderloo/synthesizer/pkg/vignettes/introduction.md

 ## Choosing the utility-privacy trade-off

-Synthetic data can be too realistic, in the sense that it might reveal actual properties of the real entities represented by synthetic data.
-One way to mitigate this is to decorrelate the variables in the synthetic data.
-For data frames, this can be done with the `utility` parameter.
-Either for all variables, or for a selectin of parameters.
-Setting `utility` to 1 (the default) yields the most realistic data, lowering the utility causes loss of (linear or nonlinear) correlation between synthetic variables, if there was any in the real data.
+Synthetic data can be too realistic, in the sense that it might reveal actual properties of the original entities used to create the synthetic data.
+One way to mitigate this is to decrease the rank correlation between the original and the synthetic data.

+When synthesizing data frames this can be controlled with the `utility` parameter.
+This parameter varies from 0, representing the lowest utility, to 1, the default and maximum utility.
+The `utility` refers to the maximum rank correlation between original and synthesized variables.
+If `utility` is a single (unnamed) value, all synthetic variables are rank-decorrelated from the original data by random permutations until the rank correlation between synthetic and original data drops below the `utility` value.
+It is also possible to lower the utility of chosen variables.
+Variables for which `utility` is not specified will default to perfect rank correlation (`utility=1`).
 ```{#decorrelate .R}
 # decorrelate rank matching to 0.5
 s1 <- synthesize(iris, utility=0.5)